Mistaken Identities

 An Awkward Silence

 It started on the morning of Armistice Day.
-Amid the distributed hubbub of Twitter, a few people began to voice surprise at a series of messages posted from the official account of the Public Order Branch of London's Metropolitan Police:
+Amid the distributed hubbub of Twitter, a few people began to voice surprise at a series of messages posted from the official account of the Public Order Br… Read article

 Covert Culture

 We may assume we are in the presence of covert culture when we note a recurrent pattern of inconsistent or seemingly illogical behavior.
-When most people in a given society or sub-society adhere to inconsistencies in their actions, when they resist with emotion any attempts to reconcile their actions with their expressed beliefs, and when they persist in this behavior over an extended period of time, then presumably we are dealing with covert culture.
+When most people in a given society or sub-society adhere to in… Read article

 Assange in the Eighteenth Century